artmg/lubuild/help/use/games-Minecraft.md

 #### java

 The minecraft program code uses the java system to translate it to work properly on your specific hardware and operating system.
-By default ubuntu comes with OpenJRE (open source) however it is suggested that performance may increase when using Oracle's closed code Java Runtime Environment (JRE), either version 7 or 8.
+By default ubuntu comes with OpenJRE (open source) however the minecraft vendors do NOT support OpenJRE and recommend using Oracle's closed code Java Runtime Environment (JRE), either version 7 or 8.

 Notes:
 * you may have more that one type of JRE installed at the same time (if you really want), and more than one version too